-- 1. The Jesus Loves Me! book, containing: - The gospel of John with a daily Bible reading plan - Three Bible-related lessons and activities - Scripture memory verses - A two-part Follow-up Card that the Counselor completes. - 2.
-A "Trusting Jesus" pamphlet the Counselor will use to determine why the child came forward.
+- 1. The Jesus Loves Me! book, containing: - The gospel of John with a daily Bible reading plan - Three Bible-related lessons and activities - Scripture memory verses - A two-part Follow-up Card that the counselor completes - 2.
+A "Trusting Jesus" pamphlet the counselor will use to determine why the child came forward

-The Billy Graham Evangelistic Associate has designed additional books specifically for new believers.
+The Billy Graham Evangelistic Association has designed additional books specifically for all new believers.
 Churches may choose to use these books as part of their follow-up plan.

-Growing In Christ Book
+Growing in Christ Book

-Growing in Christ contains 10 lessons on topics basic to all new believers.
-This book helps new believers learn how to study the Bible inductively, and it can be used in small group settings, one-on-one discipleship, or for personal study.
+Growing in Christ contains 10 lessons on topics that are essential for new believers.
+This book will help individuals learn how to study the Bible inductively, and it can be used in small group settings, one-on-one discipleship, or for personal study.